EdwardBurgin/home_automation/README.md

-Changing the w1 dir so that a shield doesn't need to be modified: https://pinout.xyz/pinout/1_wire sudo dtoverlay w1-gpio gpiopin=4 pullup=0  # header pin 7
+Changing the w1 dir so that a shield doesn't need to be modified: https://pinout.xyz/pinout/1_wire

+Add to the start of the raspberry pi initiation sequence: sudo dtoverlay w1-gpio gpiopin=6 pullup=0  # header pin 7

 Original temp sensor datasheet: https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware